 Programming experience is necessary to be successful in the MSDS program.
 While practical experience is valuable, we require that applicants complete at least one programming course at an accredited college or university.
 Note that HTML, web design, PHP, Microsoft Excel, VBA, etc. might be valuable, but they do not count towards programming experience.
-We prefer knowledge of programming languages like Python, Java, C#, or C++.
+We require knowledge of programming languages like Python, Java, C#, or C++.
 If you do not have prior experience in Python, we recommend that all applicants complete at least one course in Python as that is the language used most in the program.

 Will you accept courses taken on sites like Coursera and edX in fulfillment of the prerequisite requirements?

 No. Given the uncertainties surrounding online coursework, and the failure of many online courses to provide a mechanism by which student code is evaluated and checked for plagiarism, applicants should show coursework on transcripts from accredited academic institutions in order to have a competitive application.
 Certificate coursework can serve as a supplement to courses taken for college credit.